Diego-Bonora/-holbertonschool-CarToFix/README.md

 - [x] Cannot create a user that already exists
 - [x] Get all the done budgets
 - [x] API prints its version
+- [x] Print a more understandable error when user not set correctly
+- [x] Cannot create a vehicle that already exists
+- [x] If updating a service